PCommodore/RepData_PeerAssessment1/PA1_template.md

 * 4.1 Find the number of rows with NA
 * 4.2 Fill in missing values with the mean number of steps for the respective intervals
 * 4.3 Compute new data frame with the missing values filled in
-* 4.4 Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.
+* 4.4a Make a histogram of the total number of steps taken each day and Calculate and report the mean and median total number of steps taken per day.(Interpretation1)
+* 4.4b Make a histogram of the total number of steps taken across days and Calculate and report the mean and median total number of steps taken across days.(Interpretation 2)

 ```r